 The ferry loading went smoothly.
 No drivers crashed through the barrier plunging into 40 ft of water (2018, a fatality).
 No tourists drove in reverse flying off the car deck into the frigid Salish Sea (2004, rescued).

 Once on board the Samish, Yvonne reported on a few more Sounder stories, all familiar even if the content was new.
 Later I reviewed the Sounder and Orcas Issues (orcasissues.com), an online crowdsourced/edited community blog.

-The Orcas Chamber Music Festival, would start the coming weekend, featured a Met performer, ten concerts and some lectures.
+The Orcas Chamber Music Festival would start the coming weekend and featured a Met performer, ten concerts and some lectures.
 Our friends in Deer Harbor would be helping out.
-The annual fly-in at Orcas Island Airport in Eastsound was scheduled for the same weekend and the volunteer fire department across Mt Baker Rd would a pancake breakfast.
+The annual fly-in at Orcas Island Airport in Eastsound was scheduled for the same weekend and the volunteer fire department across Mt.
+Baker Rd would serve a pancake breakfast.

 The Orcas Island Library Book Fair, a major fundraiser, would follow the next weekend as well the Doe Bay Fest, another music celebration.
 The county fair, in Friday Harbor on San Juan Island, would begin Monday August 12th.
 Martin Lund’s Jazz Festival was scheduled for September 1st.

 The food addicts were meeting.
 Representatives from the Grange attended a convention that focused on climate change, dam breaching, and permanent, year-long daylight savings time.
 The Wooden Boat Society was providing rowboats to try out in Deer Harbor.
-Camp Orkila was having a community zip line day.
-Orcas center was hosting an art exhibit.
+Camp Orkila was hosting a community zip line day.
+Orcas center was the scene of an art exhibit.